 The climate of Egypt is arid, so it’s hot and dry year round.
 The coolest months are from December to March, and this is probably the most popular time to visit, but honestly any month in the spring or fall would also be fine.
 I visited Egypt in September, and the heat was bad at times in Luxor, but I didn’t think it was too much of a problem in Cairo.
 Egypt is not as hot as nearby Middle Eastern countries like Qatar and the United Arab Emirates.

 Egypt has struggled with some safety issues over the years, but the situation seems to be improving.
 Even so, I’d recommend avoiding crowds and practicing situational awareness; terrorist attacks have occurred near some popular tourist areas in Egypt.
 The other thing to note is that Egyptian culture is conservative, so clothing in public should be modest.

 Egypt is a budget friendly travel destination, with hostels available from $6 and private hotels from $17.
 With that said, your money won’t go as far here as it will in Southeast Asia.
 Meals in Egypt are about $5 to $10 depending on location.
 Transportation is generally by car or train, and these are very affordable.
 You can use taxi apps like Uber and Careem in Egypt.

-It may not be as well known as the pyramids, but Abu Simbel was one of my favorite travel experiences ever.
-This is an incredible ancient temple, thousands… Read More
+Abu Simbel may not be as well known as the pyramids, but it was easily one of my favorite travel experiences ever.
+This is an incredible ancient temple,… Read More

 I visited Egypt in 2018 and I was blown away by all of the incredible things to see and do there.
 This is a country full of ‘bucket… Read More